 The withdrawal of the U.K. from the EU occurred on January 31, 2020, which is commonly known as "Brexit."
-A "transition period" through December 31, 2020 has been established to allow the United Kingdom and EU to negotiate the terms of the United Kingdom's.
+A "transition period" through December 31, 2020 has been established to allow the United Kingdom and EU to negotiate the terms of the United Kingdom's withdrawal from the EU.